ucsb-eri/webHookListener/unix/README.md

 chmod 666 $log
 ```
 ## Installation of components:
-Should really create a script to do this stuff, but maybe a bit later:
++ Edit the Install.sh script and adjust the variables at the top to reflect the installation on your system.

-As root:
++ sh ./Install.sh
-+ Setup some variables to help make this simpler, maybe will add a script to help with this later :-)
++ The Install.sh variables and their usage are documented a bit below
-  + WHUSER=aaron
+  + WHUSER=aaron       # User that webhookListener services should run as
-  + WHGROUP=aaron
+  + WHGROUP=aaron      # Group that webhookListener services should run as
-  + WHENV=/etc/sysconfig/webhookListener
+  + WHENV=/etc/sysconfig/webhookListener  # Environment Variables for the Ruby/Sinatra script added to this file for the systemd service
-  + WHRUBYSCRIPT=/var/www/vhosts/webhookListener.rb
+  + WHRUBYSCRIPT=/var/www/vhosts/webhookListener.rb   # Where the ruby script will live
   + WHBINDIR=/opt/local/bin
   + WHSCRIPT=webhookListener.sh
   + WHSVCDIR=/lib/systemd/system